|Location:||Liège - Belgium|

 £1,867.74 converted salary* tax-free monthly allowance.

-We are looking for highly motivated doctoral candidates to join our group and contribute to two on-going scientific research projects dealing with urban planning and transport.
+We are looking for highly motivated doctoral candidates to join our group and contribute to the on-going scientific research project dealing with indoor environment and energy performance of buildings.
+The candidate's duties will include among others the following:

-Applicants for doctoral position must have completed a master degree in a field closely related to urban planning, geosciences, geography, computer sciences, engineering.
+Applicants for doctoral position must have completed a master degree in a field closely related to building engineering and architectural engineering.
 Excellent written and verbal English communication skills are required.
-French literacy is an asset.

 Candidates will be fully funded (tax-free monthly allowance, approx. 2,100 € at the doctoral level) for up to 3 years.
 They will benefit from a dynamic working environment, with stimulating scientific support, state-of-the-art research facilities and advanced computational modelling tools.
 They may be requested to apply for extra funding.

-The University of Liège offers a comprehensive and innovative training program (link), which enables early-career scientists to carry out their research in the best possible conditions, in compliance with the European Charter for Researchers (link).
+The University of Liège offers a comprehensive and innovative training program, which enables early-career scientists to carry out their research in the best possible conditions, in compliance with the European Charter for Researchers.

 How to apply?

-Outstanding candidates should apply by email to email@example.com with a curriculum vitae, full transcripts of Bachelor and Master studies, and two references.
+Outstanding candidates should apply by email to Prof. Shady Attia with a curriculum vitae, full transcripts of Bachelor and Master studies, and two references.
 Short-listed candidates will have to take part in an oral interview at the University of Liege.
-The positions will remain open until filled; but the selection will start from July 1st, 2019.
-Starting date is expected in September 2019.
+The positions will remain open until filled; but the selection will start from August 15th, 2019.
+Starting date is expected in October 2019 (for international candidates January 2020).

 Research unit Urban and Environmental Engineering